dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

   void quickSort() { ... }
 }
 ...
-Uint8List bytes = ...;
+List<Duration> times = ...;
 ...
-MyList(bytes).quickSort() ... // Infer type argument of MyList here.
+MyList(times).quickSort() ... // Infer type argument of MyList here.
 ```

 This is inference based on static types only.
 The inferred type argument becomes the value of `T` for the function invocation that follows.
+Notice that the context type of the invocation does not affect whether the extension applies, and neither the context type nor the method invocation affects the type inference, but if the extension method itself is generic, the context type may affect the member invocation.

-If the inference fails, or if the synthetic constructor invocation would not be valid for any other reason, then the extension does not apply.
-If the extension does not have an instance member with the base name `quickSort`, it does not apply.
+If the inference fails, or if the synthetic constructor invocation (`MyList(times)` in the above example) would not be statically valid for any other reason, then the extension does not apply.
+If an extension does not have an instance member with the base name `quickSort`, it does not apply.

-If exactly one extension applies to an otherwise failed member invocation, then that invocation becomes an invocation of the corresponding instance member of the extension, with `this` bound to the receiver object and type parameter bound to the inferred types.
+If exactly one extension applies to an otherwise failed member invocation, then that invocation becomes an invocation of the corresponding instance member of the extension, with `this` bound to the receiver object and extension type parameters bound to the inferred types.

 If the member is itself generic and has no type parameters supplied, normal static type inference applies again.

-It is *as if* the invocation `bytes.quickSort` was converted to `MyList<int>(bytes).quickSort()`.
-The difference is that there is never an actual `MyList` object, and the `this` object inside `quickSort` is just the `bytes` list itself (although the extension methods apply to that code too).
+It is *as if* the invocation `times.quickSort` was converted to `MyList<Duration>(times).quickSort()`.
+The difference is that there is never an actual `MyList` object, and the `this` object inside `quickSort` is just the `times` list itself (although the extension methods apply to that code too).

 ### Extension Conflict Resolution